Black Friday Code: DIGEST35

 Should You Always Try to Kill Candida in Your Gut?

-When faced with a yeast infection or growth of candida in the gut, most people’s first instinct is to kill, kill, kill.
+When faced with a yeast infection or too much Candida in the gut, most people’s first instinct is to kill, kill, kill.
 In the case of an acute infection, this is totally understandable, and this is where tools like probiotics and antimicrobial herbs can be very helpful.
 For some people, prescription antifungal drugs may be necessary as well.

-However, many people experience candida infection as a recurring issue brought on by eating patterns, hormonal shifts, or even stress.
+However, many people experience a Candida infection as a recurring issue brought on by certain eating patterns, hormonal shifts, or even stress.
 In these cases, a “kill first, ask questions later” approach isn’t going to resolve the issue permanently.

-We have to ask ourselves why the candida infection keeps returning.
-Is there another underlying gut infection, such as a parasite or bacterial infection, that could be instigating candida?
-Are there hormone imbalances, such as estrogen dominance, that could be contributing to yeast overgrowth?
-Is a high-sugar or high-carbohydrate diet causing blood sugar imbalances that fuel candida to grow out of control?
+We have to ask ourselves why the Candida infection keeps returning.
+Is there another underlying gut infection, such as a parasite or bacterial infection, that could be instigating Candida?
+Are there hormone imbalances, such as estrogen dominance, that could be contributing to a yeast overgrowth?
+Is a high-sugar or high-carbohydrate diet causing blood sugar imbalances that fuel Candida to grow out of control?

-When we can address these deeper issues and return homeostasis to the body, candida will naturally stay in its own lane.
+When we can address these deeper issues and return homeostasis to the body, Candida should naturally stay in its own lane.

 Addressing the Root Cause of Candida Overgrowth